How police pinned the Delphi murders on Richard Allen

 A single .40 calibre bullet discovered near the bodies of Libby German and Abby Williams turned out to be the smoking gun that led police to charge 50-year-old CVS worker Richard Allen with their murders.

-Now, the suspect appears to be trying to have that key evidence thrown out of the case.
+Now, the suspect is trying to have that key evidence thrown out of the case.

 In a motion filed in an Indiana court on 13 June, Mr Allen’s attorneys asked a judge to rule certain “ballistics evidence” in the case inadmissible at trial.